comicsfct/vcall/README.md

+:construction: still in development :construction:

 # Vcall

-A variantcalling pipeline.
+A variantcalling pipeline based on GATK 3.8.
-:construction: still in development :construction:

 ### How to run it